chaoss/community/CONTRIBUTING.md

     git checkout -b <branch>

-Make your change and commit the change (NOTE: with `-s` you sign the commit, which is your [Developer Certificate of Origin](https://developercertificate.org/) (DCO)):
+Make your change and commit the change (NOTE: with `-s` you sign-off on each commit, which is your [Developer Certificate of Origin](https://developercertificate.org/)):

     git add <changed file>
     git commit -s -m "<description of change>"

+*If you forget to add the sign-off you can also amend a previous commit with the sign-off by running `git commit --amend -s`.
+If you have pushed your changes to GitHub already you'll need to force push your branch after this with `git push -f`.*

 Push to your fork on GitHub: